Debunking the Myth: The Safety of Home Brewed Kombucha

 1. Cleanliness is Crucial

 The foundation of safe Kombucha brewing is cleanliness.
 Everything that comes into contact with your Kombucha must be clean.
-This includes jars, bottles, funnels, and even your hands.
+This includes jars, bottles, funnels, and your hands.

 Use hot water and dish soap to wash your equipment, and make sure to rinse all suds really well before you get brewing.